DominusX/Alien-Danger-TD/README.md

 •	The player must place turrets in such a way that enemy units are destroyed before they can reach to the end of the map

-•	Clicking on a yellow circle will place a turret if funds allow
+•	Clicking on a green circle-x will allow the player to place a turret if funds allow

-•	Clicking on a turret gives the player the option to upgrade
+•	Clicking on a turret gives the player the option to upgrade the damage output of the turret

 •	Upgrading the turret will change the appearance and damage of the turret